General Argyres-Douglas Theory: AD points from 6d theory

-We would like to calculate the maximal order $z$ for $\phi_i(z)$ whose coefficient has scaling dimension larger than one.
-The data is coming from the Young Tableaux and each matrix contributes to the order of differential
+We would like to calculate the maximal order $d_i$ of $z$ in $\phi_i(z)$ whose coefficient gives the independent Coulomb branch operator, and they can be read from the Young Tableaux.
+For a single Young Tableaux, the contribution to $\phi_i(z)$